CharmingSteve/Centos-docker-tomcat-mongo-pythong/README.md

 If you don't need all of this in one container you can run docker-compose and link them together. run:

 docker-compose up

+See the blog of this repo, which might get updated in addition to here http://charmingwebdesign.com/check-out-my-new-repository-project-charmingsteve-centos-docker-tomcat-mongo-pythong/